Why Is Photo Etching Different?

 Is There A Difference Between Photo Etching and Chemical Etching?

 Photo etching is simply the name given to the process of using light and photo-tools to fix the image of the component to be etched.
-Photo etching can be used interchangeably with terms including chemical etching, chemical milling, chemietching and acid etching, although those terms may refer only to the chemical process of etching.
+Photo etching can be used interchangeably with terms including chemical etching and chemical milling, although those terms may refer only to the chemical process of etching.

 The Photo Etching Process In 8 Steps